 The state editor of the SEAHO report is responsible for soliciting articles from colleagues from the represented state for publications in each issue of the SEAHO report.
 This involves communicating with fellow state housing officers at least three times each year to inform them of publication deadlines and other important matters as they pertain to the SEAHO report.
 The State Web Coordinator is responsible for monitoring and updating the TACUHO website to insure its viability as a state-wide resource.

-Mitchell Furtner, Middle Tennessee State University (term expires October 2022)
+Mitchell Furtner, Vanderbilt University (term expires October 2022)

 The secretary/treasurer maintains the custody of all funds and property of the Association.
 At the direction of the Executive Council, he/she will collect and disperse monies on behalf of the Association with the exception of the ongoing activities of the annual conference.
 He/she will prepare an annual account of the financial standing of the Association and present it to the annual business meeting.

 Luis Robles, Belmont University (term expires October 2022)